-- 10.55 Para 100 of the NPPF states that inappropriate development in areas at risk of flooding should be avoided by directing development away from areas at highest risk, but where development is necessary, making it safe without increasing flood risk elsewhere.
-On the basis that housing proposed lies in Flood Zone 1 (lowest risk of flooding from rivers or the sea), a sequential test is not required in this case. - 10.56 The submitted Flood Risk Assessment (FRA) considers the risk of flooding from various sources including rivers, groundwater, artificial sources and surface water. - 10.57 The Council's drainage officer has assessed the proposal and raises no objection in principle subject to the imposition of appropriate conditions.
-The National Planning Practice Guidance (NPPG) states that the aim of a drainage scheme should be to discharge run-off as high up the hierarchy as practicable: - 1 into the ground (infiltration) - 2 to a surface water body - 3 to a surface water sewer, highway drain, or another drainage system - 4 to a combined sewer - 10.58 Flooding from rivers and watercourses on the site is very low with a high risk for a relatively small area (flood zones 2 and 3) on the north eastern and north western boundaries.
-There are no objections to the proposed development from the Environment Agency providing that development in the high risk zones is avoided. - 10.59 The surface water drainage for the outline element of the scheme would be carried out in accordance with the surface water discharge hierarchy.
-At this stage the applicant considers that a restricted discharge to watercourses would be the most feasible option for the site with attenuation within the site. - 10.60 Foul water would be discharged into the existing sewers in Hepworth Road; subject to further investigation and a planning condition. - 10.61 Subject to the imposition of appropriate conditions there are no objections to the drainage proposals.
+- 10.53 Para 100 of the NPPF states that inappropriate development in areas at risk of flooding should be avoided by directing development away from areas at highest risk, but where development is necessary, making it safe without increasing flood risk elsewhere. - 10.54 The submitted Flood Risk Assessment (FRA) considers the risk of flooding from various sources including rivers, groundwater, artificial sources and surface water. - 10.55 Most of the proposed development lies in Flood Zone 1 (lowest risk of flooding from rivers or sea).
+This includes all of the proposed housing development which is the subject of an outline application.
+However, a small area of land adjacent to the site entrance and Hepworth Road lies in Flood Zone 2 and 3 and this would affect proposed unit one which is proposed in this flood zone.
+The submitted FRA asserts that the flood risk map is misleading as the water level passes under the site via a culvert.
+It is also the case that there is an existing building (which would be demolished) which sits on this part of the site.
+Comments on this aspect are awaited from the Environment Agency and Drainage Officer and will be reported to planning committee as an update. - 10.56 Surface water currently discharges from the site into a watercourse.
+The proposed development proposes to drain both the housing and employment areas in the same manner.
+However, surface water drainage would be restricted to 70% of the existing runoff with undeveloped areas restricted to greenfield runoff.
+Attenuation would be provided on site for the 1 in 100 year storm event plus an allowance for climate change. - 10.57 In terms of the outline element of the proposed development, the Council's drainage officer originally assessed the outline proposals and raised no objection in principle subject to the imposition of appropriate conditions. - 10.58 The National Planning Practice Guidance (NPPG) states that the aim of a drainage scheme should be to discharge run-off as high up the hierarchy as practicable: - 1 into the ground (infiltration) - 2 to a surface water body - 3 to a surface water sewer, highway drain, or another drainage system - 4 to a combined sewer

+In terms of the above, the scheme is considered to be in compliance with the hierarchy subject to additional conditions requiring further investigation and details, to be imposed as planning conditions.

+- 10.59 Flooding from rivers and watercourses on the site is very low with a high risk for a relatively small area (flood zones 2 and 3) on the north eastern and north western boundaries.
+There were objections to the proposed development from the Environment Agency providing that development in the high risk zones is avoided but further comments are awaiting following the submission of amended plans. - 10.60 Foul water would be discharged into the existing sewers in Hepworth Road; subject to further investigation. - 10.61 Subject to the imposition of appropriate conditions there are no objections to the drainage proposals.